The New York Optimist

 THE BIG SHOT-CALLER:

-An uplifting and inspiring NYC story about a lonely
+An uplifting and inspiring NYC story about a lonely outsider who

-outsider who rediscovers his self-esteem through Salsa
+rediscovers his self-esteem through Salsa dancing.

 NYC Premiere - HBO NY LATINO FILM FESTIVAL